SEEKWEED

 SeekWeed is a modern flutter iPhone and Android app that highlights brands, local deals, and nearby stores for the cannabis industry.

-Over a two week time period, I was tasked with creating a more elevated design that better fit design and UX best practices, for this newly launched mobile app.
+Over several months, I was tasked with creating a more elevated design that better fit design and UX best practices, for the mobile app launch.

 Technologies